luca-g97/Bachelor-Thesis/readme.md

 6. Launch Docker Desktop from the ***Start menu (this might take a while), and navigate to ***Settings (Settingswheel) > General***.
 7. Ensure the ***Use WSL 2 based engine*** check box is enabled.

-*If an error occurs please have a look at the official documentation: https://docs.docker.com/desktop/install/windows-install/ or contact me per mail at geigerlu78845@th-nuernberg.de.*
+*If an error occurs please have a look at the official documentation: https://docs.docker.com/desktop/install/windows-install/*

 **Setup the docker container for the application:**